English Literature (Edexcel)

 Assessment: Written exam, 2 hours 15 mins- 30% of A Level

 Component 4: Coursework

-A highlight of the A level course is that students are able to write one extended comparative essay as coursework, where they are given a free choice of two texts to study.
+A highlight of the A level course is that students are able to write one extended comparative essay as coursework, where they are given a choice to choose their own text to accompany a chosen text.

-Assessment: An essay comprising 2500-3000 words on two texts of the student’s own choice, which equates to 20% of the overall grade.
+Assessment: An essay comprising 2500-3000 words on two texts (one of which is the student’s choice) which equates to 20% of the overall grade.

-Minimum Entry Requirements: 5 GCSEs at grade 4 or above, including grade 4 in GCSE English Language and GCSE English Literature.
+Minimum Entry Requirements: Five GCSEs at Grade 5 or above, including Grade 6 in GCSE English Language and GCSE English Literature.

 Please note that the texts referenced above may change depending on teacher choice.